Part Time Faculty

 656 W. Kirby

-Mr. Tallerico provides a wealth of experience as both a teacher and practitioner.
-He has taught since the late 1990's at nine different colleges and universities, in a multitude of disciplines, including Political Science, Geography, Urban Planning and Urban Studies.
+Benjamin Tallerico provides a wealth of experience as both a teacher and practitioner.
+He has taught graduate planning courses since the late 1990's.
+In all, he has taught at nine different colleges and universities, in a multitude of disciplines, including Political Science, Geography, Urban Planning and Urban Studies.
 Teaching both traditional classes and online, he has received numerous accolades.
-This includes a Certificate of Appreciation for Contributions to Scholarly Activity and Academic Programming in the Department of Geography and Planning at the University of Toledo, a Certificate of Appreciation for Exemplary Instruction in the Learning Communities Fall 2012 AtD Initiative at Wayne County Community College District, multiple Outstand Faculty nominees at Monroe County Community College and being selected by the administration to be on the MCCCr Adjunct Faculty Advisory Team.
-In addition to teaching at both the graduate and undergraduate level, he has also served as academic advisor for graduate students for their essays.
-His experience in the public, private and non-profit sectors has lead to Mr. Tallerico being selected to present on politics, immigration, economic development, housing, planning, transit, and zoning at state and national conferences.
-He also has been an advisor on historic preservation, a consultant on community leadership, and a member of Toledo Mayor Jack Ford’s Transition Team.
+These include a Certificate of Appreciation for Contributions to Scholarly Activity and Academic Programming in the Department of Geography and Planning at the University of Toledo, a Certificate of Appreciation for Exemplary Instruction in the Learning Communities Fall 2012 AtD Initiative at Wayne County Community College District, multiple Outstand Faculty nominees at Monroe County Community College and being selected by the administration to be on the MCCC Adjunct Faculty Advisory Team.
+This experience has lead to Mr. Tallerico serving as academic advisor for many graduate students for their essays, an unusual occurrence normally reserved for full time faculty.
+In addition, his experience in the public, private and non-profit sectors has lead to Mr. Tallerico being selected to present on politics, immigration, economic development, housing, planning, transit, and zoning at state and national conferences.
+He also has been an advisor on historic preservation, a consultant on community leadership, and a member of Jack Ford’s Transition Team, Toledo's first African American mayor.

-He serves as President of the URBAN group, Senior Associate for Becket & Raeder, grant reviewer for the federal government, MI Plaemaking presenter for the State of MI, Economic Development consultant for both the Cities of Roseville and Trenton, founder of the U.R.B.A.N.
+Today he serves as President of the URBAN group, Senior Associate for Becket & Raeder, grant reviewer for various urban federal government entities, MI Placemaking trainer for the State of Michigan, Economic Development consultant for the Cities of Roseville and Trenton, founder of the U.R.B.A.N.
 Club, and tour guide for Tallerico Tours.

-Mr. Tallerico was most recently the President and Managing Principal of Vilican Leman Associates, the states oldest planning firm at his appointment.
-Prior to that appointment he was the Director of Development Services for the City of Monroe, MI where he was responsible for planning, land use, community and economic development, housing, historic preservation, building safety, zoning, blight enforcement, rental inspections, and environmental compliance.
-Previously, he worked for Mexicantown.Hubbard.Communities in Detroit, Michigan and in Toledo, Ohio, as the Executive Director of the Ottawa Community Development Corporation, where he successfully developed market rate and low-income housing (LIHTC).
-He begin his professional career at DTE Energy, where he received the company’s highest award, the ‘Alex Dow’, for his work in economic development.
-Mr. Tallerico teaches in the Graduate Planning Program at both Eastern Michigan University and Wayne State University.
+Mr. Tallerico was most recently the President and Managing Principal of Vilican Leman Associates, the state's oldest planning firm at the time of his appointment.
+Prior to that appointment he was the Director of Development Services for the City of Monroe, MI. where he was responsible for planning, land use, community and economic development, housing, historic preservation, building safety, zoning, blight enforcement, rental inspections, and environmental compliance.
+Previously, he worked for Mexicantown-Hubbard-Communities in Detroit, Michigan and in Toledo, Ohio, as the Executive Director of the Ottawa Community Development Corporation, where he successfully developed market rate and low-income housing (LIHTC).
+He began his professional career at DTE Energy, where he received the company’s highest award, the ‘Alex Dow’, for his work in economic development.
+Today Mr. Tallerico teaches in the Graduate Planning Program at both Eastern Michigan University and Wayne State University.
 He has also been a Visiting Instructor in the Graduate Planning Program at the University of Toledo for seven years.
 He has combined practice with teaching throughout most of his career.

 - Master of Political Science Wayne State University Detroit, Michigan